jaswanth-reddys/MiniProject/README.md

 # MiniProject
 Image-Based Detection of Quality of Fruits and Vegetables Using AI.

-.Developed an AI-driven system using computer vision techniques.
+Developed an AI-driven system using computer vision techniques.

-.Utilized YOLOv8 and YOLOv5 computer vision models for real-time classification.
+Utilized YOLOv8 and YOLOv5 computer vision models for real-time classification.

-.The system detects healthy and rotten fruits and vegetables.
+The system detects healthy and rotten fruits and vegetables.

-.Automated the quality assurance process to reduce human error.
+Automated the quality assurance process to reduce human error.

-.Enhanced efficiency in the agricultural industry.
+Enhanced efficiency in the agricultural industry.

-.Utilized the system to assist in winemaking processes based on the percentage of rotten produce.
+Utilized the system to assist in winemaking processes based on the percentage of rotten produce.